openstack-archive/searchlight-specs/doc/source/index.rst

 their desires for new features using Launchpad blueprints.
 A review of blueprints is done regularly.
-These may turn directly into features with in-tree documentation, or for complex requests, additional specifications (“specs”) may be needed.
+These may turn directly into features with in-tree documentation, or for complex requests, additional specifications ("specs") may be needed.
 This page captures those more complex requests.

 Please read the Searchlight process documentation on feature requests and bug reports: